MelanieMenard/backbone-wordcloud/README.md

 ### How do I get set up? ###

 * Install nodeJS if you don't already have it.
 * run 'npm start' in command line. npm will install all the dependencies for you.
-On mac you may need to run 'sudo npm start' for npm to be allowed to install bower.
-If it still does not work, please run 'bower install' manually in the command line', then 'sudo npm start' once bower has finished installing.
+On Windows 'npm start' should work with no trouble.
+On mac, you may encounter write permission issues.
+In that case, please do the process manually in 3 steps: 1) run 'sudo npm install' for npm to be allowed to install bower 2) then run 'bower install' (no sudo) 3) then 'sudo npm start' once bower has finished installing.
 * Visit localhost:8000 in a browser to see the webapp.